-- Contact The Vision Counsel to identify lenses labs in your immediate area.
+- Contact The Vision Council to identify lenses labs in your immediate area.
 Interview several labs and inquire about their pricing and business policies before committing.

 - Use actual and projected patient volume data to ensure your inventory levels are accurate.

 - Eyeglasses are often marked up 10 to 20 times over manufacturing costs.
 Consumers are now aware of this data and take the time to shop around.
 Conduct thorough research to ensure you’re able to offer competitive pricing while still maintaining a healthy profit.

 - Get to know your target demographic.
 If they’re the type to only frequent establishments that accept insurance, contact the insurance companies to find out how you become a provider and what the reimbursement structure is.